May 16, 2019

 - Meat - chicken and beef

-Common signs of low magnesium include eye twitches, leg cramps, headaches/migraine, anxiety/depression, poor stress tolerance, and constipation.
+Common signs of low magnesium include eye twitches, leg cramps, headaches/migraine, anxiety/depression, poor stress tolerance, sleep difficulties, and constipation.

 - Magnesium is an essential mineral cofactor in more than 300 enzymatic reactions